gdb/pyseidon/README.md

 means it can access any data sets that were already loaded by the master (and can also stomp on that data or load new code without worry).

+# Future directions

+- Forward signals from the client
+- Rewrite the client in Go